November 17th, 2015 § Comments Off on Ottawa Public Library’s Teen Author Fest! § permalink

 I turned the book in my hands.
 What a beautiful thing it is.
 Then I opened it and found the illustrations: bona fide flip animation comics.
 I was beside myself with glee!
 So many years I’ve dreamed of having such a thing in one of my novels, and here it was, right in my hands – and I didn’t even have to ask.

-And better still, when I looked at the back cover, there is an illustration of The Fart King ripping a huge green fart.
+And better still, when I looked at the back cover, there is an illustration of The Fart King ripping a big one.
 I couldn’t believe it!
 How was this possible??

 When I wrote the story all those years ago, my editor was uncomfortable with the name “Fart King.”
 She thought kids would find it offensive.
 I tried to convince her otherwise but to no avail.
 So we came to a compromise: I could call Larry Harry the Fart King three or four times, then I had to find something else to call him.
 Hmmmm.